A new way to modify an existing flight

 PROBLEM STATEMENT AND CONTEXT

 For the Q3 OKR's the main focus is self service - being able to perform more functions without having to call up customer service.
-One of the features that have been directly requested was to create a way to use unused tickets before they expire.
+One of the features that have been directly requested was to use unused tickets before they expire.

 Travelers earn unused tickets when they cancel trips.
 The value of these unused tickets represent a significant impact on the bottom line for their company's travel spending.
 Admins, arrangers, travelers and agents would like to have access to view their unused travel credits and ultimately use them before they expire.